code42/py42/docs/userguides/searches.md

 # Executing Searches

 py42 includes a powerful, flexible query system that allows you to quickly and easily search file events and alerts.
-This guide helps you understand the syntax for building up queries and executing searches.
+This guide helps you understand the syntax for building queries and executing searches.

 ## File Event Searches